skip to main content

 The Research

 I started by researching the most popular baby wipes across a wide swath of retailers, including Amazon, Target, Walmart and the Babylist Shop.
 I noted the bestsellers across all sites and read countless user reviews.
 I researched direct-to-consumer and subscription-based wipes brands like Kudos, Coterie and Dyper and what’s available at warehouse clubs like Costco and Sam’s Club.
-I combed results from the Babylist Favorite Baby Products survey and noted which wipes rose to the top and the brands that parents mentioned again and again.
+I combed results from the Babylist Most Loved Baby Products survey and noted which wipes rose to the top and the brands that parents mentioned again and again.
 And I talked to countless coworkers, parents and friends about the baby wipes they’ve used and loved over the years—and the ones they’ve hated.

 After sifting through everything above, I narrowed down my list to 13 wipes for testing: